-To avoid overpaying on a new Ford Mustang, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Ford Mustang, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 Ford Mustang has six overall trim levels, which is similar the 2016 model year, and can come as either a convertible or a hard-top fastback.
 The base model of the Ford Mustang is the V6 Fastback, which comes standard with a V6 engine that produces over 300 horsepower.
 This is by far the most affordable option as it can be purchased for under $25,000.

 Those that are looking for the most amount of power possible out of their Mustang will want to upgrade all the way to the Shelby GT 350 Fastback, which comes fully equipped with a V8 engine that produces over 525 horsepower.
 This option comes equipped with more luxury and safety finished, but costs over $55,000.
 Fuel efficiency is also less as it gets about 21mpg on the highway, compared to 28mps on the more affordable option.